scruplelesswizard/split-tests/README.md

 #### JUnit Report

-This is the morst intelligent split mechanism, using previous execution durations for each test from the JUnit report.
+This is the most intelligent split mechanism, using previous execution durations for each test from the JUnit report.
 It is used by setting the `junit-path` to the location of a previous execution's JUnit results report in your repository

 ### Inputs